IMAT1912/IMAT1912/lab_02/lab_02.md

 >The (newish) `pathlib` library is extremely convenient for specifying paths and opening files.

-## 3. Load and save your list automatically on startup and shutdown
+## 3. Load and save your list automatically

-You want to load data before the command loop starts and save data when it ends.
+This should be default behaviour.
+We want to automatically load data and print the list before the command loop starts.
+We also want to save data when the loop exits.

 >Check out the `cmd` [documentation](https://docs.python.org/3/library/cmd.html) and [implementation](https://github.com/python/cpython/blob/3.9/Lib/cmd.py) for clues.